lexermal/Anki-server-in-docker/README.md

 The docker container can be found at https://hub.docker.com/r/lexermal/anki-sync-server

 ## Setup

-1. (optional) Build the container with: ```cd build && docker build . -t anki-sync-server```
+1. Copy the docker-compose.yml file to your server.
 2. Run the container with: ```docker compose up -d```
-3. Exec into the container and run the following command to add a user: ./ankisyncctl.py adduser anki-admin@your-domain.com
+3. Exec into the container and run the following command to add a user: ```./ankisyncctl.py adduser anki-admin@your-domain.com```
 4. Finished.
 Enjoy Anki :)

 The files in the build folder come from https://github.com/ankicommunity/anki-devops-services/tree/develop/services/anki-sync-server/images